jbpawlik/portfolio/README.md

 Alternately, visit reduxredux.github.io/portfolio to view the site

 ### __Known Bugs / Future Goals__
 No bugs have been found or reported.
-Please contact the author if you experience poor performance or .
+Please contact the author if you experience poor performance or bugs.

 This portfolio page will be updated when new projects are released in a working form.